dangreen07/Flappy-Bird-Rust/README.md

 ---

 ## Assets & Licensing
 The bird sprite frames are provided in `assets/Grumpy Flappy Bird`.
-They are included for educational use only.

-The rest of the code is licensed under the MIT License.
-See `LICENSE` for details.
+They were downloaded from [OpenGameArt](https://opengameart.org)